 Check with your program.
-Graduate Council has temporarily delegated authority to departments, Interdepartmental Degree Programs (IDPs), and schools to allow graduate students in good academic standing to enroll in more than one course graded on a Satisfactory/Unsatisfactory (S/U) basis for spring quarter 2020.
+Graduate Council has temporarily delegated authority to departments, Interdepartmental Degree Programs (IDPs), and schools to allow graduate students in good academic standing to enroll in more than one course graded on a Satisfactory/Unsatisfactory (S/U) basis for fall quarter 2020.
 This includes courses within the degree program, with the stipulation that departments, IDPs, and schools must accept these courses towards fulfilling degree requirements if taken for an S/U grade.

 Submit a question using the MyUCLA Message Center Enrollment (General) topic.

 The deadline to waive UCSHIP for fall quarter 2020 is September 20, 2020.
 Students can submit a waiver through the insurance section of the Ashe Center website.

 Students receiving financial aid can find answers related to such changes on the Financial Aid and Scholarships website.

 UC has issued temporary guidance on establishing residence as follows: